-Transfers are used to move sales tax revenues collected by the capital projects fund to debt service fund to provide funding to service debt.
+Transfers are used to move sales tax revenues collected by the capital projects fund to the debt service fund as required match or supplemental funding source for debt service payments.
+Transfers are used to move property tax revenues collected by the general fund to the debt service fund as a supplemental funding source for debt service payments.

-NOTE 8: LONG-TERM LIABILITIES
+NOTE 7: LONG-TERM LIABILITIES